What Happens to Your Skin When You Overwash?

 Skincare

-April 23, 2026
+April 27, 2026

 You think you're doing something good.
 You wash your face in the morning, again after the gym, once more before bed — because clean skin is healthy skin, right?
 Not exactly.

-Here’s something most people get wrong about skincare: more washing doesn’t mean better skin.
+Here's something most people get wrong about skincare: more washing doesn't mean better skin.
 In fact, overwashing is one of the most common — and most overlooked — reasons people end up with irritated, dull, or breakout-prone skin.
+A 2019 survey by the International Dermal Institute found that many people cleanse their faces more than twice daily, often without realizing the damage it causes.

 Skin Feels Tight After Washing